 A Cervical Screening Test clinic (formerly referred to as ‘Pap Smear’) will be held with Dr Colinette Margerison at our Robina Town Centre practice.

-The Cervical Screening Test is more effective than the Pap test at preventing cervical cancers, because it detects human papillomavirus (known as HPV).
+The Cervical Screening Test is more effective than the previous test at preventing cervical cancers, because it detects human papillomavirus (known as HPV).

-The Pap test used to look for cell changes in the cervix, whereas the new Cervical Screening Test looks for HPV which can lead to cell changes in the cervix.
+The new Cervical Screening Test looks for HPV which can lead to cell changes in the cervix.

 HPV is a common virus that can cause changes to cells in your cervix, which in rare cases can develop into cervical cancer.